python/cpython/Doc/library/compileall.rst

 .. function:: compile_dir(dir[, maxlevels[, ddir[, force[, rx[, quiet]]]]])

    Recursively descend the directory tree named by *dir*, compiling all :file:`.py` files along the way.

    The *maxlevels* parameter is used to limit the depth of the recursion; it defaults to ``10``.

-If *ddir* is given, it is used as the base path from  which the filenames used in error messages will be generated.
+   If *ddir* is given, it is prepended to the path to each file being compiled for use in compilation time tracebacks, and is also compiled in to the byte-code file, where it will be used in tracebacks and other messages in cases where the source file does not exist at the time the byte-code file is executed.

    If *force* is true, modules are re-compiled even if the timestamps are up to date.

-   If *rx* is given, it specifies a regular expression of file names to exclude from the search; that expression is searched for in the full path.
+   If *rx* is given, its search method is called on the complete path to each file considered for compilation, and if it returns a true value, the file is skipped.

-   If *quiet* is true, nothing is printed to the standard output in normal operation.
+   If *quiet* is true, nothing is printed to the standard output unless errors occur.

 .. function:: compile_file(fullname[, ddir[, force[, rx[, quiet]]]])

    Compile the file with path *fullname*.

-If *ddir* is given, it is used as the base path from  which the filename used in error messages will be generated.
+   If *ddir* is given, it is prepended to the path to the file being compiled for use in compilation time tracebacks, and is also compiled in to the byte-code file, where it will be used in tracebacks and other messages in cases where the source file does not exist at the time the byte-code file is executed.
-   If *force* is true, modules are re-compiled even if the timestamp is up to date.

-   If *rx* is given, it specifies a regular expression which, if matched, will prevent compilation; that expression is searched for in the full path.
+   If *ra* is given, its search method is passed the full path name to the file being compiled, and if it returns a true value, the file is not compiled and ``True`` is returned.

-   If *quiet* is true, nothing is printed to the standard output in normal operation.
+   If *quiet* is true, nothing is printed to the standard output unless errors occur.

    .. versionadded:: 2.7